shahsdharmil/Advance-Java/README.md

 Practical-2
 A-Develop chat application using either TCP or UDP protocol.
 B-Implement TCP Server for transferring files using Socket and ServerSocket .

+Practical-3
+A-Implement any one sorting algorithm using TCP/UDP in which user gives input as multiple integer values on client side and send to server, client received sorted output from server and display result on client side.
+B-Implement Concurrent TCP Server programming in which more than one clients can connect and communicate with Server for sending the string and server returns the reverse of string to each of client